nkvarberg/Fantasy-Football/README.md

 ![playoffs](https://github.com/nkvarberg/Fantasy-Football/blob/master/Screenshots/Playoffs.png)

 ### Future Features
-Predictions for who each team will keep in keeper league.
+Predictions for whom each manager will select as a keeper.

 Player rater that has rest-of-season and keeper values for each player.